Toward Training Superintelligent Software Agents through Self-Play SWE-RL: Self-Play SWE-RL

 \item \texttt{\bfseries test\_parser.py}: a Python script that parses test output and produces a detailed JSON mapping of each test ID to its result (\texttt{passed} / \texttt{failed}).
 The parser can be implemented in any programming language, irrelevant to the codebase's language; we use Python for its simplicity.

 \item \texttt{\bfseries bug\_inject.diff}: a git diff patch that introduces bugs into the existing codebase.

 \item \texttt{\bfseries test\_weaken.diff}: a git diff patch that removes or weakens tests to hide the bug from the test suite.
-This simulates realistic bugs that escape detection by existing tests.
-This also creates a test gap so that its reversal can defines the expected behavior the fix must satisfy, serving as a specification for the solver. \Cref{fig:weakening} shows an example.
+This simulates realistic bugs that escape detection by existing tests and creates a test gap so that reversing it defines the expected behavior the fix must satisfy, serving as a specification for the solver. \Cref{fig:weakening} shows an example.

 \end{itemize}